Until recently, the loggerhead was the only sea turtle species known to nest on Panama City Beach.

 The females come ashore at night to bury about 100 leathery-skinned eggs, each the size of a ping-pong

 ball.
-An endangered green turtle nested on Panama City Beach in 2002, and two endangered leatherbacks nested here in 2012, the first
+An endangered green turtle nested on Panama City Beach in 2002, and three more green nests were found in 2013.
+Two endangered leatherback nests were found in 2012, the first

 ever on this beach!
 The nesting season officially runs from May 1 through October 31.